-C. The modification is consistent with an adopted transportation or utility plan; and
+C. The modification is consistent with an adopted transportation or utility plan; and Finding: Not applicable.
+No modification has been requested.

 D. The modification is complementary with a surrounding street design; or, in the alternative; Finding: Not applicable.
 No modification has been requested.